 - Did the new owner have “notice” of the discrimination claim prior acquiring the business?

 - Did the new owner “substantially continue” the “business operations of its predecessor” after the sale was completed?

 - Is the previous owner in a position to “provide the relief sought” by the plaintiff?

 In this case, the judge said the new owner had notice–as a result of the plaintiff's first EEOC complaint–prior to the completion of the sale.
 Second, the evidence presented so far indicates that the new owner “continued to operate the Franchise…at the same location and with the same workforce and management as before.”
 Finally, it is unclear whether the former owner “has any additional assets” following the sale of the restaurant.
 Given all this, the plaintiff has sufficiently pleaded a case for the new owner's successor liability.

 Speak With a New York Employment Discrimination Lawyer Today

 The sale of a business is just one of many factors that might complicate an employment discrimination case.
 This is why you need an experienced New York employment law attorney by your side.
-Contact the offices of White, Nisar & Hilferty, LLP, today if you have been the victim of workplace discrimination and require immediate legal advice.
+Contact the offices of Mahir S. Nisar, Attorney at Law, today if you have been the victim of workplace discrimination and require immediate legal advice.